 The average price of tenants’ insurance varies regionally and ranges from £48 to £62 in the UK.
 Tenants in Cardiff, for example, pay an average of £54.88, whereas Londoners pay a £56.19 and tenants in Newcastle pay a lower £48.42 for their insurance.

 Flat contents insurance is often less expensive than a house, because the more secure the rooms are and the fewer you have, the cheaper insurance is.

-Just notify one of our advisers that you live in a flat rather than a house and we will search for the best type of insurance for your needs.
+Just notify the insurer that you live in a flat rather than a house and they will search for the best type of insurance for your needs.

 Luxury and Expensive Items: Add Them Separately

 Insurance companies often have a ‘single item limit’ of around £1,500-£2,500, which refers to the maximum amount an item can cost without being listed separately on the policy.

 Any item costing more than the company’s said amount must be listed individually in your policy, most typically laptops, bicycles and valuable jewellery.

 Living with more people traditionally poses more problems, especially in a student environment.